n8henrie/n8henrie.github.io/_posts/2015-12-28-control-an-rf-outlet-with-siri-via-homebridge.md

 rcswitch.send(parseInt(code), 24);
 ```

-That’s it!
+That's it!
 Hope you get things running smoothly.
-I don’t know much about Javascript or C++, so I might refer you to the `homebridge` team for setup issues, but I’m happy to try to answer questions and comments here, or feel free to open an issue or pull request on the GitHub repos.
+I don't know much about Javascript or C++, so I might refer you to the `homebridge` team for setup issues, but I'm happy to try to answer questions and comments here, or feel free to open an issue or pull request on the GitHub repos.